Jesper Florén

-Jesper Florén (born 11 September 1990) is a Swedish professional footballer who plays for Västerås SK, as a right back.
+Jesper Florén (born 11 September 1990) is a Swedish former professional footballer who played as a right back.

 Club career

 Born in Örebro, Florén played youth football for local club Rynninge, as well as Dutch club Ajax.
-He has played senior football in Sweden with Elfsborg, GAIS and Gefle.
+He played senior football in Sweden with Elfsborg, GAIS, Gefle, and Västerås SK.

 International career

 Florén represented Sweden at under-17 and under-19 youth level.